capsule8/consul/website/source/docs/platform/k8s/service-sync.html.md

 ```

 With Consul To Kubernetes syncing enabled, DNS requests of the form `{consul-service-name}`
 will be serviced by Consul DNS.
-From a different namespace than where Consul
+From a different Kubernetes namespace than where Consul
 is deployed, the DNS request would need to be `{consul-service-name}.{consul-namespace}`.

 -> **Note:** Consul to Kubernetes syncing **isn't required** if you've enabled [Consul DNS on Kubernetes](/docs/platform/k8s/dns.html)
 *and* all you need to do is address services in the form `{consul-service-name}.service.consul`, i.e. you don't need Kubernetes `Service` objects created.

--> **Requires Consul DNS via CoreDNS in Kubernetes:** This feature requires that
+~> **Requires Consul DNS via CoreDNS in Kubernetes:** This feature requires that
 [Consul DNS](/docs/platform/k8s/dns.html) is configured within Kubernetes.
 Additionally, **[CoreDNS](https://kubernetes.io/docs/tasks/administer-cluster/dns-custom-nameservers/#config-coredns)
 is required (instead of kube-dns)** to resolve an